 - Overconfidence – inexperienced drivers tend to overestimate their own deriving skill.

-Furthermore, young and inexperienced drivers tend to do things that more experienced drivers do not, such as talking on a phone, sending text messages, and driving while intoxicated.
+Furthermore, young and inexperienced drivers tend to do things that more experienced drivers do not.
+This could include talking on a phone, sending text messages, and driving while intoxicated.

-If you have been injured in an accident with a learner or inexperienced driver, call Accident Claims UK on the number at the bottom of this page, so that we can help you make driving lesson accident claims.
+If you have been injured in an accident with a learner or inexperienced driver, call Accident Claims UK.
+You can reach us on the number at the bottom of this page.
+We can help you make driving lesson accident claims.

 Compensation Claims for Driving Lesson Accidents